On this page:

 - Support from Fortem Australia

 - Other types of support

-Not feeling like yourself after a natural disaster?
+Not feeling like yourself after an emergency or disaster?
 It can help to talk.

 This page provides information about mental health and wellbeing support before, during, and after a disaster.
 Talking to a professional can help you process your reactions and develop healthy coping strategies.